 English-based educational exchange is more likely to be found in China’s larger cities, where there are well-established opportunities to study in China for international students and a greater number of Chinese universities; hence, also plenty of international students that you will be able to communicate in English with.
 Here are three major cities that have plenty of English taught courses for international students:

-Have you considered studying in China in English through a program provider?
+2. Have you considered studying in China—in English—through an expert program provider?

 The majority of programs will have a residential director who lives locally in your city and is the on-ground support for you throughout the duration of your stay.
 Study abroad program providers also help enroll their students in smaller English-based classes within a school, that are tailored more specifically to their needs.

 Signing up to study in China universities is a lot tougher than you might think—especially when you consider your ease of making friends.
 A program provider that is based in an English-speaking country will also help guarantee that the other participants will also be English speakers.
 So you can study in China in English, with fellow English speakers!
 There are plenty of study abroad programs in China that offer housing in the form of dormitories or apartments, as opposed to a more intimidating homestay, where communication can be tricky.
 Often program providers will even make sure that your roommates or flatmates are fellow English speakers that will make the transition much easier.

 After you have zeroed in on where exactly you want to study in the Middle Kingdom, there is the equally important question of when you should go and for how long.
 Do you have an aversion to cold weather or begin to melt when the thermometer reads above 80 degrees Fahrenheit and the air is heavy with humidity?
 Consideration for the weather is a very real thing, where in Beijing it can get mind-numbingly cold during the winter and in Hong Kong it can be unbearably humid and hot in the summer months.